nebelorz/New-World-Auto-Fishing/README.md

 New-World-Auto-Fishing is a fully automatic program to fish in New World, using image recognition and mouse/keyboard inputs.

-This program is strictly developed for *educational purposes and own research*; it violates [NW GTU / Code of Conduct](https://www.newworld.com/en-us/legal) and **you shouldn't use it on AGS New World live servers**.
+This program is strictly developed for *educational purposes and own research*; it violates [New World ToU / Code of Conduct](https://www.newworld.com/en-us/legal) and **you shouldn't use it on AGS New World live servers**.

 <div>
   <kbd>